 Roma.
 The Eternal City.
 It also happens to be one of my favorite destinations.
 It’s a magical place where history, culture, food, fashion, and religion collide.
-I’ve been to Rome on four separate occasions and returning for a fifth visit this summer.
+I’ve been to Rome on five separate occasions, with my last visit in summer 2018.
 As a native Newyorker, there is a sense of familiarity in the hustle and bustle of the Italian capital.
 But there’s so much more to Rome than just its seemingly hectic pace.
 Read on for some ideas on what to see and do while visiting this fantastic city.

 Any links to specific products and services I make on this website are because I personally recommend them.
 Timeless Wanderlust contains links with affiliate and referral codes.
 By clicking through, I will earn a commission at no extra cost to you.
 You’ll also be helping reduce this site’s running costs.
 Any sponsored posts will be clearly marked as such.
 Thanks for reading!

 The Lay of the Land

 Despite being a capital city, the main city center of Rome is relatively small and mostly walkable.
 Most visitors of the city would concentrate their time in the area that is bordered by the following: